cameronetaylor6/BuffBurgers/README.md

 * Mitigation strategy for dealing with the risk
   * We may be able to set up an email verification system using @colorado.edu emails.
   * We are going to spend a lot of time planning.
+  * We can use each other as resources, but we can also seek out additional assistance if we get stuck learning something new.

 ### Requirements